LycanII/LzScripts/README.md

 ## Acknowledgments
-- This project was higly inspired by the [extraSqlScriptAs Extension](https://github.com/pacoweb/extraSqlScriptAs) by [pacoweb](https://github.com/pacoweb)
+- This project was highly inspired by the [extraSqlScriptAs Extension](https://github.com/pacoweb/extraSqlScriptAs) by [pacoweb](https://github.com/pacoweb)
-- Much Thanks to Eugene 👌
+- Much Thanks to Eugene the Sql Doctor 👌

 **Enjoy!**